ngageoint/geopackage-js/README.md

 [GeoPackage JS](https://github.com/ngageoint/geopackage-js) is a [GeoPackage Library](http://ngageoint.github.io/GeoPackage/) JavaScript implementation of the Open Geospatial Consortium [GeoPackage](http://www.geopackage.org/) [spec](http://www.geopackage.org/spec/).
 It is listed as an [OGC GeoPackage Implementation](http://www.geopackage.org/#implementations_nga) by the National Geospatial-Intelligence Agency.

 The GeoPackage JavaScript library currently provides the ability to read GeoPackage files.
 This library works both in the browser and in Node.
 In the browser tiles are rendered using HTML5 Canvas and GeoPackages are read using [sql.js](https://github.com/kripken/sql.js/).
-In Node tiles are rendered using [Light Weight Image Processor for NodeJS](https://github.com/EyalAr/lwip) and GeoPackages are read using [node-sqlite3](https://github.com/mapbox/node-sqlite3).
+In Node tiles are rendered using [Light Weight Image Processor for NodeJS](https://github.com/EyalAr/lwip), vector tiles are drawn as image tiles using [PureImage](https://github.com/joshmarinacci/node-pureimage) and GeoPackages are read using [node-sqlite3](https://github.com/mapbox/node-sqlite3).

 ### Usage ###

-View examples using [Bower](tree/master/docs/bower) and [Browserify](tree/master/docs)
+View examples using [Bower](https://github.com/ngageoint/geopackage-js/tree/master/docs/bower) and [Browserify](https://github.com/ngageoint/geopackage-js/tree/master/docs)

-View the latest [docs](http://ngageoint.github.io/geopackage-js/docs/module-geoPackage-GeoPackage.html) (currently being updated).
+View the latest [docs](http://ngageoint.github.io/jsdocs/module-geoPackage-GeoPackage.html) (currently being updated).

 #### Browser Usage ####
 ```javascript